Mariner 36 in Falmouth in November 2019

 The current electrical panel is a very old design.
 It is 17" high by 10" wide, which is an odd size.
 A new electrical panel enclosure will be made with similar dimensions.
 It will have multiple 6-8 breaker panels for 12V and 24V loads and various priority loads.

-Wiring is described in detail in the Battery and Electrical Wiring web page.
-This web page has five major sections.
+High amperage wiring is described in detail in the Battery and High Amperage Wiring web page.
 The Battery Charge and Load Wiring section covers the high amperage wiring and high amperage discrete circuit breakers, solenoids, shunts, and charge controllers for the 24V and 12V batteries.
-The Electrical Panel and Breakers and Fuses section describes the electrical panel enclosure and wiring, inverters, and cabin wiring.
-The Inverters section describes the multiple inverters that will be installed to keep AC wiring to a minimum.
-The Cabin Wiring section described the overall routing of wiring to the loads in the cabin.
-The Grounding and Bonding section covers issues of marine grounding and bonding and describes the approach being used.
+The Electrical Panel and Breakers and Fuses section describes the electrical panel enclosure and wiring, and briefly describes inverter wiring and cabin wiring.

 Loads